tibaris/RieszNetworks/README.md

 - ##### RieszNet-MNISTLargeScale
   (version: 14.12.2023)

-  RieszNet applied to classic MNIST LargeScale dataset: training + validation
+  RieszNet applied to classic MNIST LargeScale dataset: training + testing

   Model is trained on 5000 images.
   Test accuracies on selected scales: % (scale 0.5), % (scale 1), % (scale 2),  % (scale 4), % (scale 8).

   For accuracies on the full dataset check the paper:  96.34% (scale 0.5), 98.58% (scale 1), 98.39% (scale 2),  96.42% (scale 4), 51.82% (scale 8).